Brasília: Costa plan

-At the intersection of the Monumental and Residential Axis Costa planned the city center with the transportation center (Rodoviaria), the banking sector and the hotel sector, near to the city center, he proposed an amusement center with theaters, cinemas and restaurants.
+At the intersection of the Monumental and Residential Axis, Costa planned the city center with the transportation center (Rodoviaria), the banking sector and the hotel sector.
+Near to the city center, he proposed an amusement center with theaters, cinemas and restaurants.
 Costa's Plan is seen as a plan with a sectoral tendency, segregating all the banks, the office buildings, and the amusement center.

-One of the main features of Costa's plan was that he presented a new city with its future shape and patterns evident from the beginning.
-This meant that the original plan included paving streets that were not immediately put into use; the advantage of this was that the original plan is hard to undo because he provided for an entire street network, but on the other hand, is difficult to adapt and mold to other circumstances in the future.
-In addition, there has been controversy with the monumental aspect of Lúcio Costa's Plan, because it appeared to some as 19th century city planning, not modern 20th century in urbanism.
+One of the main features of Costa's plan was that he presented a new city with its future shape and patterns evident from the beginning, meaning that the original plan included paving streets that were not immediately put into use.
+The advantage of this was that the original plan is hard to undo because he provided for an entire street network, however, it is difficult to adapt to potential future circumstances.
+In addition, there has been controversy with the monumental aspect of Lúcio Costa's Plan, because it appeared to some as 19th century city planning, not modern 20th century urbanism.

 An interesting analysis can be made of Brasília within the context of Cold War politics and the association of Lúcio Costa's plan to the symbolism of aviation.
 From an architectural perspective, the airplane-shaped plan was certainly an homage to Le Corbusier and his enchantment with the aircraft as an architectural masterpiece.
 However, Brasília was constructed soon after the end of World War II.
 Despite Brazil's minor participation in the conflict, the airplane shape of the city was key in envisioning the country as part of the newly globalized world, together with the victorious Allies.
 Furthermore, Brasília is a unique example of modernism both as a guideline for architectural design but also as a principle for organizing society.
-Modernism in Brasília is explored in James Holston's book, The Modernist City.
+Modernism in Brasília is explored in James Holston's 1989 book, The Modernist City.

 Construction

 Juscelino Kubitschek, president of Brazil from 1956 to 1961, ordered Brasília's construction, fulfilling the promise of the Constitution and his own political campaign promise.
 Building Brasília was part of Juscelino's "fifty years of prosperity in five" plan.
 Already in 1892, the astronomer Louis Cruls, in the service of the Brazilian government, had investigated the site for the future capital.
 Lúcio Costa won a contest and was the main urban planner in 1957, with 5550 people competing.
 Oscar Niemeyer was the chief architect of most public buildings, Joaquim Cardozo was the structural engineer, and Roberto Burle Marx was the landscape designer.
-Brasília was built in 41 months, from 1956 to 21 April 1960, when it was officially inaugurated.
+Brasília was built in 41 months, and was officially inaugurated in 21 April 1960.